 Median household income in the United States, of all racial and ethnic groups, came out to 74,580 U.S. dollars in 2022.
 Asian and Caucasian (white not Hispanic) households had relatively high median incomes, while the median income of Hispanic, Black, American Indian, and Alaskan Native households all came in lower than the national median.

 A number of related statistics illustrate further the current state of racial inequality in the United States.
-Unemployment is second highest among Black or African American individuals in the U.S. with 13.1 percent unemployed, according to the Bureau of Labor Statistics in 2013.
-With 13.6 percent unemployment, Americans of Puerto Rican ethnicity ranked first in unemployment that year.
-Hispanic individuals (of any race) were most likely to go without health insurance as of 2012, with 30.7 percent uninsured.
-In 2010, infant mortality rates were by far the highest among non-Hispanic black Americans, at 11.46 deaths per one thousand live births.
+Unemployment is highest among Black or African American individuals in the U.S. with 8.6 percent unemployed, according to the Bureau of Labor Statistics in 2021.
+Hispanic individuals (of any race) were most likely to go without health insurance as of 2021, with 22.8 percent uninsured.